Gilgamech/website/www/Gillogisms.md

 1. War as a series of burned bridges.
 1. Wars are almost entirely conducted to resolve disputes over dimensional resources - underground resources or tunnels, surface land area, buildings & improvements, flowing or standing water, airspace, orbitspace, et cetera. - 1989 (with later updates).
 1. Was One Punch Man minmaxed into a glass cannon?- 2023
+1. Water beds must be heated to be used, or else they become too cold to be slept on, pulling heat out of the body.
+(Might be good in tropical weather?)
+So can't be used during power outages or in off-grid situations. - 2003
 1. Water isn't really H2O, but a mixture of hydroxide (OH-) and hydronium (H3O+), with the oxygen atoms moving back and forth between molecules, as a function of temperature.
 The Sour Taste Bud directly detects hydronium. and since there's more of both hydroxide and hydronium when water is hotter, this is how we can taste the temperature of water. -  2023
 1. Watermelon Man's name is Urizane. (from sCRYed)
 1. Wave-particle duality is actually wave function - wave location duality.